kprevas/ronin/Controllers.md

   * Code that retrieves data, potentially based on user input, and then calls a view template's `render()` method.
   * Code that manipulates data in response to an HTTP POST request, and then calls `redirect()`.
 Redirecting the user to a controller method of the first type will prevent the POST from happening a second time if the user hits the browser's back button.

+This interaction model is known as the [Post/Redirect/Get model][1].
 That being said, again, Ronin does not prescribe any particular model - you are free to structure your controller methods in any way you see fit.

 If you would like to restrict a particular controller method to certain HTTP